Having fulfilled my dream of landing on the Antarctic continent, I feel no regrets.

 This time, the view fills me with despair.
 Countless blue-white ice blocks, large and small, are packed more tightly than ever.

-Even if Aomi could move forward, she would become trapped in the ice field, and her hull could be crushed under the enormous pressure of ice driven by the wind and tide.
+Even if Aomi could move forward, she would become trapped in the ice field, and her hull could be crushed under the enormous pressure of ice driven by wind and tide.

 Trapped in the ice field, will nightfall come before I can find a way out?